DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 Thirdly, for people, who would want to adopt children and live with them not in vanilla homes, there will be a neat spell book waiting for you somewhere around Riverwood.

+And another one - be sure to travel around Falkreath.
+Something interesting might happen.

 ---